synergy-tigers/project-2/README.md

   * `All` Platform-event-triggered flow

 ### Experience Cloud
-  * `Rachel` Create a customer-facing Experience Cloud site
+  * `All` Create a customer-facing Experience Cloud site

 ### Lightning Web Components
-  * `Rachel` Create multiple Lightning web components surfaced either internally or on the customer-facing Experience site
+  * `All` Create multiple Lightning web components surfaced either internally or on the customer-facing Experience site